-Verses thirteen and fourteen are well known verses to most of us, some of us probably even have them memorized, but have you ever stopped and really pondered what Jesus was saying here?
+Verses thirteen and fourteen are well-known verses to most of us, some of us probably even have them memorized, but have you ever stopped and really pondered what Jesus was saying here?

-The Word narrow as defined from the Hebrew in the Vine’s Dictionary means; “to groan, or narrow writing.
+The Word narrow as defined in Hebrew in the Vine’s Dictionary means; “to groan, or narrow writing.
 It is used figuratively in Matthew 7:13-14, of the gate which provides entrance into eternal life.
 Narrow because it runs counter to natural inclinations.” ….
 “The way is rendered narrow by the divine conditions, which make it impossible for any to enter who think the entrance depends upon self-merit, or who still incline towards sin, or desire to continue in evil.”

 Does that make the way seem a little more narrow than you originally thought?
-God is holy and His wrath is just.
+God is holy, and His wrath is just.
 Salvation is not easy believism with no life change.
 The American church has embraced a broad road concept of salvation, yet the Scripture says the broad way leads to destruction.

 The way is “narrow because it runs counter to our natural inclinations”.
 This is Romans chapters six through eight.
-There are fruits, proofs of genuine faith in Christ, it is to live like Christ.
+There are fruits, and proofs of genuine faith in Christ; it is to live like Christ.
 And make no mistake about it, living like Christ is not touting a social gospel that is championed by the media and supported by Hollywood celebrities.

 That’s why Jesus warned against false prophets.
 That’s why Paul’s pastoral letters to Timothy dealt with false teaching.
-It’s why Jude who wanted to write about our common salvation ended up warning against false teachers.
-We are heaping up teachers to tickle our ears and the so called prophets keep getting it wrong.
+It’s why Jude, who wanted to write about our common salvation, ended up warning against false teachers.
+We are heaping up teachers to tickle our ears, and the so-called prophets keep getting it wrong.

-The wolves among us are shedding their sheepskins, openly promoting racial division, reparations instead of redemption and making skin color inherently sinful.
-They are saying we must interpret Scripture through other ethnic lenses, they are twisting Scripture and adding commands God did not give.
+The wolves among us are shedding their sheepskins, openly promoting racial division, and reparations instead of redemption, and making skin color inherently sinful.
+They are saying we must interpret Scripture through other ethnic lenses; they are twisting Scripture and adding commands God did not give.
 They are embracing social justice over Biblical justice.
 These wolves look like the world because they are of the world.
 Reverence in worship is missing because those leading us don’t reverence a holy God.
 Some are so busy chasing signs and wanting dreams they have abandoned the clear teaching of Scripture simply because they had an experience.

 Friends, the Bible says the devil comes as an angel of light.
 Wolves wear sheepskin because we would recognize them if they didn’t.
-The devil’s opening line was hath God said.
+The devil’s opening line was, hath God said.
 If you hear a preacher say the Bible isn’t really saying blank.
 RUN!
 That’s a wolf!
 It’s an agent of satan to get you off of the narrow path and on to the broad path to lead you to destruction.